CraftingBuilds/Astrology-Arith-m-etic/Definitions/Aspects/3 Harmonic/Biquintile.md

 **Glyph:** ⛤

 **Description:**
-The quintile (double quintile) occurs at 144 degrees.
+The biquintile (double quintile) occurs at 144 degrees.
 It carries the same creative and refined energies as the quintile ~~but can point to~~ ,but its presence can point to more complex ~~or~~ and/or developed skills that require integration ~~across~~ throughout different areas of life.
 This aspect often suggests that one’s talents are being refined over time for a higher balance (higher purpose).
 While not always visible to others, biquintiles often act as inner blueprints, guiding precision-based mastery and linking the personal to archetypal.

 **Key Points:**